GlenKPeterson/Cymling/README.md

 ### Functions vs. Record literals
 **Lisp** puts the the function name to the right of the parenthesis, which causes plain lists to require quoting:
 ```
-(func arg1 arg2)    ; call/apply funct with arguments arg1 and arg2.
+(func arg1 arg2)    // call/apply funct with arguments arg1 and arg2.
-'(“Marge” 37 16.24) ; a literal list of 3 items.
+'(“Marge” 37 16.24) // a literal list of 3 items.
 ```

-**Cymling** puts the function to the left and literal Records (not lists) will not require quoting:
+**Cymling** puts the function to the left and literal Records (not lists) will NOT require quoting:
 ```
-func(arg1 arg2)    ; function application
+func(arg1 arg2)    // function application
-(“Marge” 37 16.24) ; record/tuple of 3 items with types String, Int and Float
+(“Marge” 37 16.24) // record/tuple of 3 items with types String, Int and Float
-Person(“Marge” 37 16.24) ; Person class instantiated 3 items with types String, Int and Float
+Person(“Marge” 37 16.24) // Person class instantiated 3 items with types String, Int and Float
 ```

 ## Operators